Posted: December 1, 2010

 "This is going to affect everyone — from those employees in defense like intelligence analysts and mechanics strapping armor on humvees, to civilian employees like park rangers and doctors and nurses for [Veteran Affairs]," said Bythrow.

-Janet Kopenhaver, the Washington representative for Federally Employed Women, agreed that government workers shouldn't be the only ones making sacrifices for the government's problems.
+Janet Kopenhaver, the Washington representative for a former client, agreed that government workers shouldn't be the only ones making sacrifices for the government's problems.

 "What we're most concerned about is that all the economic problems are now going to be on the backs of government workers, since the other ideas already being talked about as part of the Republican leadership agenda are hiring freezes and mandatory furloughs," said Kopenhaver.
 "Federal workers, who provide the services Americans rely on every day and may often take for granted, are going to be hurting."

 Read original article here.